pensjonatus/flash-fiction/blog/whiskey-bent.md

 ---
-title: 'Whiskey Bent'
+title: Whiskey Bent
 date: '2014-03-03'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It was two years since my wife had... died and I was still looking at Sue with